blackboard/protractor-sync/readme.md

 # What is this?

-Protractor_sync builds on protractor and provides:
+Protractor-sync builds on protractor and provides:

 * Synchronous-style test writing (using fibers, behind the scenes)
 * Polling mechanisms for testing asynchronous apps (polledExpect, elementFinder.waitUntil & .waitUntilRemoved, browser.waitFor)